 Web development technologies have evolved drastically in the past few years.
 The technologies which were trending a few years back have now become obsolete.
-For instance, technologies such as Node and Angular.js are opted worldwide for web development currently.
+For instance, technologies such as NodeJS and AngularJS opt worldwide for website development currently.

-What is Node.js?
+What is Nodejs?

-Node.js is an open-source server framework that runs on a plethora of platforms such as Mac OS X, Windows, Linux and Unix.
+Nodejs is an open-source server framework that runs on a plethora of platforms such as Mac OS X, Windows, Linux, and Unix.

-- Open Source: Node.js is free of cost and open-source for anyone to download and use.
+- Open Source: Nodejs is free of cost and open source for anyone to download and use.

-- Unit Testing: Node.js has a significant unit testing called Jasmine with which developers can test written code without much effort.
+- Unit Testing: Nodejs has a significant unit testing called Jasmine with which developers can test written code without much effort.

-What is Angular.js?
+What is AngularJS?

 Launched by Google in 2009, Angular is an open-source, client-side framework.
-Angular.js is mainly used for building single-page applications and also applications that constitute separate functional layers.
+AngularJS is used to build single-page applications and also applications that constitute separate functional layers.

 One of the biggest advantages of using Angular is that it binds that utilizing Expressions.
-Furthermore, it extends HTML attributes with Directives, which in turn, help developers to add dynamic views to web apps.
+Furthermore, it extends HTML attributes with Directives, which in turn, helps developers to add dynamic views to web apps.

-Here are the key features of Angular.js:
+Here are the key features of AngularJS:

-- Model-View-Whatever architecture: Angular also comprises of MVW architecture, which remodels and manipulates DOM to update behavior and data.
+- Model-View-Whatever architecture: Angular also comprises MVW architecture, which remodels and manipulates DOM to update behavior and data.

 2. Installation & Deployment: